ClearPeaks/Javascript-exercise-ramon-donadeu/README.md

 ### Test

-I've tried to do the testing using Jest, but I didn't did it succesfully.
+I've tried to do the testing using Jest, but I didn't get it.
 I know which tests I would have run:

 - Check if an acordion opens on click